-Well managed soil with plenty of organic amendment is rich in micro- and macro-nutrients essential for good plant growth and production, but even the best managed garden plot can benefit from fertilization.
+Well-managed soil with plenty of organic amendment is rich in micro- and macro-nutrients essential for good plant growth and production, but even the best-managed garden plot can benefit from fertilization.
 The way to maximize these benefits is to know when to fertilize plants.
 Application of fertilizer in the wrong season can cause bursts of tender new growth that can succumb to cold weather.
 For this reason, a fertilizer application schedule for each type of plant is an effective tool.

 When to Fertilize Plants

-Fertilizers contain the building blocks for foliar and fruit production, bloom formation and root and general plant health.
+Fertilizers contain the building blocks for foliar and fruit production, bloom formation, and root and general plant health.
 In poor soils, the treatment is essential for good plant vigor.
-The application of fertilizer may be from a soil drench, time release granular formula, stakes, or foliar spray.
+The application of fertilizer may be from a soil drench, time-release granular formula, stakes, or foliar spray.
 Whichever method works best for you, the time of year for fertilizing is a crucial bit of information.
 Each plant is slightly different, but there is one overall rule for most plants.

-The umbrella rule for annual application of fertilizer is to apply in early spring.
+The umbrella rule for the annual application of fertilizer is to apply in early spring.
 This encourages leafy growth and the production of flowers and then fruit.
 In some zones, early spring may still contain the surprise of a late freeze or even snow, which can harm the new growth forced by fertilizing.
 In these regions, it is best to wait until the date of your last frost to prevent harm to juvenile growth.

 Fertilizer is most effective when used on plants at their peak growing cycle.
 This is when the plant is leafing out for deciduous species, flowering, or putting on new growth after leaving the dormant winter stage.
 The time of year for fertilizing most plants would then be spring.